- What is the role of an estate agent?

 There are a few ways to negotiate the best rate including:

 - Don’t negotiate until after your meeting with the agent.
-At this point, they’re more invested in the project (and are seeing dollar signs), which means they’ll be more willing to negotiate.
+At this point, they’re more invested in the project (and are seeing pound signs), which means they’ll be more willing to negotiate.

 - Don’t simply ask for a lower rate.
 Be prepared to haggle and play hardball.